Frequently Asked Questions

 Q: How do I care for my vehicle wrap?

-A: It is best to hand was your vehicle.
+A: It is best to hand wash your vehicle.
 In most cases, brushless car washes will not harm your wrap.
 Powerwashing is not recommended, but can be done as long as the wand is kept at a reasonable distance from the wrap and not pointed directly at any seams.
 If your windows are wrapped or include perforated film, you can carefully brush the windows, but do not use scrapers.
 Rear defrosters will not harm your wrap.

 Contact Info